Huskyeder/stackato-doc/user/console/index.rst

 ------------------

 The Organizations list is accessible from the top menu.
-It shows all Organizations which the current user is a member of, and is searchable by name.
+It shows all :ref:`Organizations <orgs-spaces-organizations>` which the current user is a member of.
+The list is searchable by name.

 Clicking on any Organization name opens the Organization view.